OpenEvalProject/evals/manuscripts/elife-22086/v2/manuscript.md

 UTPA makes extensive interactions with the 5' ETS RNA (Figure 7) and supports the basal part of the ribosomal 3' major domain through Utp15 (Figure 4F).
 In addition, the WD domain of Utp4 and the N domain of Utp10, in an L-shape, wedge between the U3 snoRNP and UTPB complex and organize their positions in the back (Figure 4E).

-## U3 snoRNP
+### U3 snoRNP

 U3 is a special box C/D snoRNA that does not function as a guide for 2'-O-methylation but plays an essential role in 90S assembly.
-U3 is divided into a 5' domain (nt 1–73) that base pairs with the pre-rRNA and a 3' domain (nt 74–333) that contains five helices P1 to P5 (
+U3 is divided into a 5' domain (nt 1–73) that base pairs with the pre-rRNA and a 3' domain (nt 74–333) that contains five helices P1 to P5 (Figure 5A) and associates with Nop56, Nop58, Snu13, Nop1 and Rrp9 (Watkins et al., 2000).

 ![Figure 5.](https://cdn.elifesciences.org/articles/22086/elife-22086-fig5-v2.jpg)

 **Figure 5.:** (A) Secondary structure model of the 3' domain of U3 RNA.
 Paired regions are labeled as P1 to P5.
 The box C', B, C and D motifs are red.
 (B) Structure of U3 snoRNP in 90S.
-The insert shows the displayed region in the ΔDhr1 map.DOI: http://dx.doi.org/10.7554/eLife.22086.016
+The insert shows the displayed region in the ΔDhr1 map.

 ![Figure 5—figure supplement 1.](https://cdn.elifesciences.org/articles/22086/elife-22086-fig5-figsupp1-v2.jpg)

 **Figure 5—figure supplement 1.:** (A) Interaction of Rrp9 with Snu13 and U3 RNA.
 (B) The P2 helix structurally mimics a guide-substrate duplex.
 The U3 snoRNP structure is aligned with the substrate-bound structure of archaeal C/D RNP in the active state by the coiled-coil domain of Nop5.
 U3 snoRNP is color-coded.
 The archaeal C/D RNP structure is colored in grey except that the bound substrates are colored in green.
 (C) Structure of C/D RNP (PDB code 3PLA).
 Each component is color-coded.
-(D) Fitting of U3 snoRNP structure in the ΔMtr4 density map.DOI: http://dx.doi.org/10.7554/eLife.22086.017
+(D) Fitting of U3 snoRNP structure in the ΔMtr4 density map.

 The U3 snoRNP structure shares a similar architecture with the monomeric assembly of an archaeal C/D RNP (Lin et al., 2011).
 Nop56 and Nop58, which are paralogues of archaeal Nop5, form a heterodimer through their coiled-coil domains (Aittaleb et al., 2003).
 The kink-turn structures formed by boxes C' and D and boxes B and C are sandwiched between Snu13 and the CTD of Nop58 and Nop56, respectively (Cahill et al., 2002).
 Two Nop1 molecules, in association with the N-terminal domain (NTD) of Nop56 and Nop58, are located at roughly symmetric places to the central coiled-coil domain.